 Assess Your Feelings About the Friendship

-Do you spend time with this friend exclusively, or do you have several other good friends?
+- Do you spend time with this friend exclusively, or do you have several other good friends?
 If she is your only friend, think about it.
-Does this make you dependant upon the friendship?
+Does this make you dependent upon the friendship?

-Do you treat each other well?
-If you are asked out on a date (or other diversion) but have already made arrangements to see your friend that night, do you postpone or do you accept the date, thinking that you can catch up with your friend any time?
+- Do you treat each other well?
+If you are asked out on a date (or another diversion) but have already made arrangements to see your friend that night, do you postpone or do you accept the date, thinking that you can catch up with your friend at any time?
 How does she feel about getting sidelined?

 Reasons for the Break Up